-What's the Weather Like in Marrakesh in September
+What's The Weather Like in Marrakesh in October?

 Click here for a 14-day forecast.

 Hotels for Marrakesh in October

 With a string of awards under its name, the Hotel du Tresor is one to consider for a Marrakesh holiday.
 The combination of well-kept and well-decorated rooms with affordable prices and attentive service, this hotel is in high demand.

 The staff will happily help you arrange tours in Marrakesh and the surrounding area.
 Like many others, this hotel is located just off of the Djemma El Fna so it's within a short walking distance to many attractions.

 Also considered an exceptional value, the Riad Bab Agnaou will be on the shortlist for anyone looking for affordable accommodations.
 Many travellers who come to this hotel stay there again on subsequent trips to Marrakesh.
 Located near the Medina, one of the central attractions in the city, this hotel is close to the heart of all the action.

 Located near the main square in Marrakesh, the Riad Mirage is a tourist favourite.
 Each of the six rooms in this riad are luxuriously decorated.
 Modern amenities like free high-speed internet, room service, free shuttle service and a full-service restaurant are available.

 The Riad La Terrasse des Oliviers is much more intimate and cosy than the average hotel.
 This hotel has six comfortable rooms and local artwork and décor on show.
 Immerse yourself in Moroccan hospitality and design without sacrificing contemporary amenities.